HaasStefan/HaasStefan/README.md

 <a alt="NG Journal Logo" href="https://ng-journal.com" target="_blank" rel="noreferrer"><img src="https://ng-journal.com/ng-journal.png" width="45"></a>

  I am an Angular enthusiast and I enjoy interacting with the community.
 Hence, I created NG Journal, a community blog for Angular, where everyone can create advanced opinionated blog posts for Angular.
+I also share my knowledge on my linkedin by creating frequent Angular tips.

  I like Angular

  I like Nx

  I like RxJS

  I like RxAngular

  I like Tailwind

  I don't like Java